SiyuanChen726/BreastAgeNet/README.md

     <img src="Docs/HR_NBT_ageing_predictions.png" width="60%">
 </p>

-Taking it a step further, attention heatmaps can pinpoint tissue regions responsible for 'mismatched' tissue ageing predictions.
+Taking it further, attention heatmaps can pinpoint tissue regions responsible for 'mismatched' tissue ageing predictions.
 This approach opens the door to techniques like spatial transcriptomics, which could further elucidate molecular abnormalities at these sites—potentially identifying early indicators of cancer initiation.

 ## Installation
 To get started, clone the repository and install the required dependencies.
 ```
 ```
-The the empty folder are organised as:
+The empty folder is organised as follows:
 ```
 prj_BreastAgeNet/
 ├── WSIs